informalsystems/tendermint-rs/docs/spec/lightclient/verification.md

 - `FetchLightBlock` is called to download a light block (header) of a given height from a peer.
 - `ValidAndVerified` is a local code that checks the header.
-- `Pivot` decides which height to try to verify next.
+- `Schedule` decides which height to try to verify next.
 We keep this underspecified as different implementations (currently in Goland and Rust) may implement different optimizations here.
 We just provide necessary conditions on how the height may evolve.